Daniel-Hug/webApp/README.md

 ##Templates

-Stick your templates in a script element like this one and include before app-base.js:
+Stick templates in script elements like this one and include before app-base.js:
 ```
 <script type="text/tmp" id="task">
 	<label>